Nineteenth Sunday in Ordinary Time (Year A)

-Lord, I accept Your invitation to put my trust in You.
+My Divine Shepherd, I accept Your invitation to put my trust in You.
 Please free me from the many fears that I am tempted with in life.
 Help me to have confidence in You and Your grace as I seek to put my eyes on the glory of Your Kingdom.
 Jesus, I trust in You.

 Avoid Offending Another

 Monday of the Nineteenth Week in Ordinary Time